-When I was a municipal planner, the typical experience was that when a neighborhood leader would come to obtain Census tables, they would leave with 20 or 25 pages of material.
+When I was a municipal planner, the typical experience before prevalent internet usage was that when a neighborhood leader would come to obtain Census tables, they would leave with 20 or 25 pages of material.
 Then about a week later the panicked phone call would come.
 The essence would be "but what does this all mean?"

-Here are the questions to ask when you have lots of data and not too much experience in "reading" it:
+Here are the questions to ask when you have lots of data and not too much experience in "reading" and understanding it:

 • Over time, is this number going up or down?
 (Remember when obtaining Census data to try to find comparable data for 10 years earlier, or one year earlier if you’re using annual estimates.
 Even longer comparisons may be useful to show trends.)

 • Compared to my entire city, is my neighborhood higher or lower?
 By what percentage?
 What about the comparison of my neighborhood to my entire metropolitan region?

 • Compared to my state, is my neighborhood higher or lower?
 How about the nation?